Dental Implants – Chesterton, IN

 When looking for tooth replacement solutions, your primary concern will probably be to fill in the empty space in your smile so that you can eat all your favorite foods and smile without embarrassment.
 However, the roots of the teeth that are normally hidden under the gums also need to be considered; without them, your new teeth can’t stimulate the jawbone to help it retain its density or maintain the face’s overall shape.
-With dental implants, we can replace the roots along with the visible portions of a tooth, letting you enjoy the benefits of a grin that has been fully repaired.
+With dental implants in Chesterton, IN, we can replace the roots along with the visible portions of a tooth, letting you enjoy the benefits of a grin that has been fully repaired.
 If you want to learn more about dental implants in Chesterton or think you might be a candidate for the procedure, contact our friendly team at Advanced Dental Concepts today for a FREE consultation.

 Why Choose Advanced Dental Concepts

 Once your jaw has been prepared, the placement of dental implants can be completed over the course of two distinct phases.
 The first step is for the implant post to be placed into your jaw under the gum line.
 We’ll refer you to a local oral surgeon, so you can be sure that the root of your new tooth is being handled by an expert.

 During the surgery, a small incision in the gums is made, and the implant is placed in a spot where it’ll be able to provide your prosthetic tooth with the best support.
 You’ll receive a temporary cap to protect the implant site while it heals.
 It takes about three to six months for your implant to fuse with your jawbone (the exact amount of time varies from patient to patient).
 Once it has, you’ll return to the Advanced Dental Concepts team for the second phase: creating and attaching the crown that will serve as a replacement tooth.